 Have you heard an appraiser use any of these terms?
 Did you just hear one of our appraisers use it and you came here to figure out what it meant?
 We don't mean to speak a foreign language, but every profession has its own jargon.
 What "res ipsa loquitur" is to a lawyer and "triple witching" is to day traders, external obsolescence is to appraisers.
-Here are some examples of common real estate appraiser jargon and their meanings:
+Here are some of the most common examples of real estate appraiser jargon and their meanings:

 Adjustment.
 When comparable properties have been identified, the appraiser adjusts the value of the subject property according to differences in gross living area, land area, frontage, amenities, et cetera.
 This is where the professional expertise of an appraiser is most valuable.

-Comparable or "comp”.
+Comparable, "comp”, or "compy".
 Properties similar to the subject property nearby which have sold recently, used as a basis to determine the estimated market value of the subject property in the sales comparison approach.
 The Uniform Standards of Professional Appraisal Practice (USPAP) establishes clear guidelines for the comparable selection.

 Drive-by.
-An appraisal that is limited to examination of comparable sales and a determination that the property is actually there and has no obvious defects or damage visible from the outside.
+An exterior appraisal that is limited to examination of comparable sales and a determination that the property is actually there and has no obvious defects or damage visible from the outside.
 Fannie Mae's form for this type of residential appraisal, is its 2055, so you may hear a drive-by referred to as a "2055."

 Fair market value.
 The appraiser's opinion of value as written in his or her appraisal report should reflect the fair market value of the property.
-A simple definition of fair market value is "what a willing seller would pay a willing buyer in an arm's-length transaction.
+A simple definition of fair market value is "what a willing seller would pay a willing buyer in an arm's-length transaction".

 GLA.
 "Gross Living Area," the sum of all above grade floor space, including stairways and closet space.
-GLA is often determined using exterior wall measurements.
+GLA is primarily calculated by using exterior wall measurements.
 Below grade floor space is NOT part of gross living area (GLA).

 Latent defects.
 A defect on the property that is not readily apparent but which impact the fair market value.
 Structural damage or termite infestation would be examples.